Counterfeit and Fake Wines

 Therefore it is crucial to do some research about the wine and vintage first.

 But counterfeit wines also come in vintages that were never produced at the winery.
-It is difficult to generalise to one region in particular, so it has to be taken on a case by case scenario depending on a particular vintage for a specific producer.
+It is difficult to generalize to one region in particular, so it has to be taken on a case-by-case scenario depending on a particular vintage for a specific producer.